nick8592/sorting-algorithms/README.md

 **Use Case**:
 Works well with large datasets, but its performance depends on the pivot selection.
 With optimizations, it’s among the fastest sorting algorithms.

-## 5. Heap Sort

-**Description**:
-Heap Sort is a comparison-based sorting algorithm that uses a binary heap data structure.
-It begins by building a max-heap (or min-heap), then repeatedly extracts the largest element and reconstructs the heap.

-**Time Complexity**:
-- Best: O(n log n)
-- Average: O(n log n)
-- Worst: O(n log n)

-**Space Complexity**: O(1)

-**Use Case**:
-Heap Sort is efficient for large datasets and is particularly useful when you need a stable O(n log n) performance.

-## 6. Merge Sort
+## 5. Merge Sort

 **Description**:
 Merge Sort is another divide-and-conquer algorithm that splits the array into smaller subarrays, sorts each subarray, and then merges them back together in sorted order.

 **Time Complexity**:

 - Best: O(n log n)
 - Average: O(n log n)
 - Worst: O(n log n)